Sweater Tutorial Series

 The tutorial videos will be posted exclusively on my Patreon page, which means you need a subscription to watch them.
-Rosewood ($5), Willow ($8) and Elder ($10) patrons will all gain access to the tutorial videos.
-Willow and Elder patrons will even get the PDF version of the pattern as a free download!
+Jonagold, Golden Delicious, and Elstar patrons will all gain access to the tutorial videos.
+Golden Delicious and Elstar patrons will even get the PDF version of the pattern as a free download!
 The pattern can also be found here on my blog, but the PDF is easier to read and print, and includes more colourwork charts.

 What skill level do I need?